emanuelemaz/easydiagui/README.md

 # easydiagui
-Quick and dirty GUI for [easydiag](https://github.com/emanuelemaz/easydiag).
+GUI for [easydiag](https://github.com/emanuelemaz/easydiag).
 Made with Qt and QCustomPlot.